CalabreseLab/seekr/README.md

     $ seekr_download_gencode all -z
 ```

-Finally, if you want to download the gtf file from the same species and same release for further useage in sequence filtering with seekr_filter_gencode, you can do so with `--gtf`:
+Finally, if you want to download the gtf file from the same species and release for further use in sequence filtering with seekr_filter_gencode, you can do so with `--gtf` or `-g`:
 ```
     $ seekr_download_gencode all -g
 ```